 - A follow-on to the ccNSO's DRDWG, the FOIWG was a joint effort between the ccNSO and the Governmental Advisory Committee (GAC) that also involved representatives from a number of ICANN communities to interpret RFC1591 in light of the Internet of today.
-In its final report it made a number of recommendations that clarify the application of RFC1591 within the current context. - The ccNSO formally endorsed the FOIWG's Final Report in February 2015 and transmitted it to the ICANN Board of Directors.
-The ICANN Board adopted the FOIWG recommendations in June 2015 - GAC Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains 2005. - This document, also known as the 2005 GAC Principles, which the GAC regards as formal "Advice" to the ICANN Board, and as such is subject to the Bylaws provisions regarding such Advice at the time of submission55.
-This Advice was developed by the GAC and the first version of these principles was published in 2000 and later revised to produce the 2005 version. - Section 1.2 of this document highlights one of the key principles for governments with respect to the management of the ccTLDs associated with their country or territory code: - 1.2.
+In its final report it made a number of recommendations that clarify the application of RFC1591 within the current context. - 1027 The ccNSO formally endorsed the FOIWG's Final Report in February 2015 and transmitted it to the ICANN Board of Directors.
+It is currently pending review and adoption by the ICANN Board.

+• GAC Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains 2005.

+- 1028 This document, also known as the 2005 GAC Principles, which the GAC regards as formal "Advice" to the ICANN Board, and as such is subject to the Bylaws provisions regarding such Advice at the time of submission24.
+This Advice was developed by the GAC and the first version of these principles was published in 2000 and later revised to produce the 2005 version. - 1029 Section 1.2 of this document highlights one of the key principles for governments with respect to the management of the ccTLDs associated with their country or territory code:

+1.2.
 The main principle is the principle of subsidiarity. ccTLD policy should be set locally, unless it can be shown that the issue has global impact and needs to be resolved in an international framework.
-Most of the ccTLD policy issues are local in nature and should therefore be addressed by the local Internet Community, according to national law. - Also section 7.1 of this document can be directly relevant to delegation and redelegation of a ccTLD:
+Most of the ccTLD policy issues are local in nature and should therefore be addressed by the local Internet Community, according to national law.

+1030 Also section 7.1 of this document can be directly relevant to delegation and redelegation of a ccTLD: